For the win

 hile basketball may be the draw for dozens of underprivileged youth, Pass Da R.O.C.K. is really hoping what they’re scoring is a better sense of empowerment and more respect for themselves and their community.

-Pass Da R.O.C.K. started in Syracuse in 2001 inspired the same-named Los Angeles program that wanted to create a positive environment for inner-city youth.
+Nate Peña started Pass Da R.O.C.K. in Los Angeles before moving it to Syracuse in 2001 to create a positive environment for inner-city youth.
 The R.O.C.K. in the group’s name stands for Relationships, Opportunities, Character, and Kindness.

 Along with the training, the workshops proved to be a reprieve from the chaos the health pandemic has caused while offering a chance for teens to bond and return to a sense of normalcy for a few hours each week.